"If the Earth kills you because you cannot survive against the elements--you are not going to do much against the human enemy."

 As far as machine guns (both light and heavy) are concerned, India still rely on decades old weapons like PKM’s, DhsK.

+One lakh close quarter carbines (for close combat scenarios with terrorists) through the fast track procurement route by the Army.
 CQB carbine guns of 5.56 calibre, with a minimum striking range of 200 metres.
 The Army requires nearly 4 lakh CQB-effective carbines out of which the immediate requirement is for nearly 83,000 CQB guns.

 Light Automatic Carbines

-Since late 1950s, Indian armed forces were equipped with 7.62mm NATO L1A1 slef-loading rifles, which were licensed copies of the famous Belgian Stg.58 (FN FAL) rifle.
+Since late 1950s, Indian armed forces were equipped with 7.62mm NATO L1A1 self-loading rifles, which were licensed copies of the famous Belgian Stg.58 (FN FAL) rifle.
 As the 7.62mm self-loading rifles started to become obsolete by the 1980s.

 The original idea was based on the Knight's Armament Masterkey system, which dates back to the 1980s and originally comprised a shortened, tube-fed Remington 870 shotgun mounted under an M16 rifle or M4 carbine.